Venustiano/testpackage/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This package is still in development and includes several data visualization techniques.
+This [ggplot](https://ggplot2.tidyverse.org/) powered package is still in development and includes several data visualization techniques.
 Currently, the most complete function is to create `violin` plots.
 However, other techniques are being implemented such as `histograms` and `projections`.
 The later technique is generated as a result of applying Principal Component Analysis.

 ## Containers